aerogear/aerogear-simple-push-server/server-netty/README.md

 #### Mac WebServer

-Serve _src/main/resources/netty/socket.html_ from a local webserver.
+Serve _src/test/resources/netty/sockjs-client.html_ from a local webserver.
 One way to do this is to create a symbolic link to _src/main/resources/netty_, for example:

     cd /Library/WebServer/Documents/
-    sudo ln -s /path/to/push/aerogear-simplepush-server/src/main/resources/netty/ netty
+    sudo ln -s /path/to/push/aerogear-simplepush-server/src/test/resources/netty/ netty

-Now you should be able to point your browser to ```http://localhost/netty/websocket.html``` The path to your documents directory and the port that the web server is listening to might differ.
+Now you should be able to point your browser to ```http://localhost/netty/sockjs-client.html``` The path to your documents directory and the port that the web server is listening to might differ.
 For httpd the look in _/etc/apache2/httpd.conf_ for this information.

 #### Python WebServer

 In case you are not running a mac, there is a simple HTTP server, that comes with Python.
-Simple navigate to ```src/main/resources/netty``` and issue:
+Simple navigate to ```src/test/resources/netty``` and execute:

     python -m SimpleHTTPServer 5555

-Now you should be able to point your browser to ```http://localhost:5555/websocket.html```
+Now you should be able to point your browser to ```http://localhost:5555/sockjs-client.html```

 ### Register a channel
 You will automatically be registered to receive push notifications for mail and foo.
 The endpoint channelID's will be displayed in the results textarea.